FelixFonteneau/katacoda-scenarios/clojure-aws-api/step3.md

 # Set up of the credentials
 In this part of the tutorial, we will set up the system to access AWS services.

 We will use the IAM (Identity and Access Management) service of AWS.
-A user has been created for this tutorial, with an access key ID, a secret access key and an associated region.
+A user has been created for this tutorial, with an access key ID, a secret access key, and an associated region.

 _(note that the following key is useless and only serve as an example, no general access or important service is attached to it)_